manwar/perlweeklychallenge-club/challenge-287/ppentchev/docs/index.md

 - `valid_number` - a function that returns either the string "true" or the string "false" depending on whether the argument represents a valid number
 - `parse_stdin` - read a line from the standard input, return it as a string to be examined

+#### Raku

+In the Raku solution we chose the other way: write a simple grammar (`ValidNumber`) that will recognize a number as defined in the problem.
+The grammar is so simple that it does not even need to define any actions; returning a non-empty, defined result is enough to determine whether the input was recognized.

+Well, okay, since Raku grammars are actually regular expressions in disguise, one might argue that we did not go so far the other way then :)

 ## Contact